 Our Beef Collagen supplements are mostly Type I mixed with some Type III.
 Meanwhile, our Marine Collagen supplement is rich in Types I and III collagen.
 Choosing the collagen source depends on your unique health goals.
 If you’d like to learn more about how each collagen source may be beneficial for your health, hop over to our in-depth guides on beef collagen and marine collagen.

 How Much Collagen Should You Take To See Results?

 As with all dietary supplements, it’s best to start small and follow the recommended dosage set out by the manufacturer.
 For instance, we suggest one teaspoon a day (maybe try adding it to your coffee?) for your Beef Collagen Peptides Powder to ensure your body is compatible with it before gradually increasing the dosage.
 Keep in mind that the general rule for collagen supplements is 2-15 grams daily.
 Also, remember to consult a healthcare professional before adding the supplement to your diet if you suffer from any chronic ailments.

 Collagen supplements do take a while to show results.
 You will probably start noticing a difference after 6-8 weeks of consistent usage with our collagen powders.
 However, this timeline may vary depending on your health goals.
 For example, your sleep quality may improve faster than your hair growth rate.

 The Essential Supplement for a Better Quality of Life

-As you can see, there are numerous collagen benefits for men to achieve better health and wellness, and by extension, a better quality of life.
-Whether you want to supercharge your athletic performance or tackle the extra pounds on your frame, collagen can help you do it all.
+There are numerous collagen benefits for men to achieve better health and wellness, and by extension, a better quality of life.
+Whether you want to supercharge your athletic performance or tackle the extra pounds on your frame, collagen can help.

-To get the most out of your collagen supplement, pick one that best resonates with your health goals and unique needs.
+To get the most out of your collagen supplement, pick one that best resonates with your health goals and specific needs.
 Most importantly, be patient as good things are worth waiting for.